Academic Advising and Support

 The Academic Advisor’s Role in Advisement

-- Communicate with students, outlining requirements and preparatory work expected for the specific degree programs;
+- Communicate with students the requirements and preparatory work expected for specific degree programs and courses;

 - Be knowledgeable about University resources and give appropriate and accurate referrals; and